 And now you are ready for bed.
 The procedure may sound daunting and uncomfortable, but it is not.
 Most of our clients fall asleep quite easily.
 Our technologists are knowledgeable and friendly and will answer any questions you may have.

-We provide you with cable television, and you may bring a book or magazine with you if you wish, but we don’t want you to stay up too late, we have a lot of information to gather!
+We provide you with free Wi-Fi, and you may bring a book or magazine with you if you wish, but we don’t want you to stay up too late, we have a lot of information to gather!

 Our technologist will be monitoring all of the signals produced by the electrodes and is in the control room throughout the night.
 He or she can easily hear you if you need to get up for any reason—just speak in a normal tone.
 A bathroom break is easy, you will simply be unhooked from the main cable and you can carry the jackbox with you.

 PAP (Positive Airway Pressure) Titration